demisto/content/Packs/JamfProtect/Integrations/JamfProtectEventCollector/README.md

 Use this integration to fetch audits and alerts from Jamf Protect as events in Cortex XSIAM.

-## Configure Jamf Protect Event Collector on Cortex XSOAR
+## Configure Jamf Protect Event Collector on Cortex XSIAM

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for Jamf Protect Event Collector.